 The mirror I hung as a placeholder for open shelves stayed on the wall!
 We liked how it brought some balance as a sort of a window and also bounced around the light.

-2. Think Beyond White Cabinets
+2. Colorful Cabinetry & White Cabinets

 So many kitchens to inspire us these days in social media land, and just when you think you have glimpsed your favorite French farmhouse style kitchen (mine is maybe near Bordeaux by Charlotte Reiss of Vivi et Margot), it gets a makeover you admire even more!!!